DataDog/datadog-agent/docs/public/components/testing.md

     }
     ```

-We want to test that our component updates the `started` and `stopped` fields.
+The goal is to test that the component updates the `started` and `stopped` fields.

-To accomplish it we are going to create a new lifecycle instance, create a `Require` struct instance, intialize our component, and validate that calling `Start` on the lifecycle instace to validate that the component hook has being called and the logic has being execuited.
+To accomplish this, create a new lifecycle instance, create a `Require` struct instance, initialize the component, and validate that calling `Start` on the lifecycle instance calls the component hook and executes the logic.

-To create a lifecycle instance, we will use a helper function. `compdef.NewTestLifecycle()`.
-The function returns a lyfecycle wrapper that we can use to populate our `Requires` struct.
-Also, we can  call the `Start` and `Stop` functions.
+To create a lifecycle instance, use the helper function `compdef.NewTestLifecycle()`.
+The function returns a lifecycle wrapper that can be used to populate the `Requires` struct.
+The `Start` and `Stop` functions can also be called.

 !!!
 Info
     <!-- TODO add link to NewTestLifecycle function once this PR https://github.com/DataDog/datadog-agent/pull/25184 is merged-->